technomancy/bussard/manual.md

 #### ship.actions

+These functions affect changes to the ship's state.

 * `forward`, `left`, `right`: accepts a boolean indicating whether to fire the given engine/thruster.
 * `next_target`: cycle sequentially through all the targets in the system.